FERPA for Families

 FERPA regulations protect a student’s “education records,” which include grades, finances, and discipline records.
 Physical and mental health records are covered by other university policies, federal law, and professional ethics; in general, professionals working in these areas will not release student information except in emergency situations.

 Due to issues of confidentiality as prescribed by FERPA, APU will not contact you about your student’s grades or academic performance.
 This information is made available only to students, their academic advisors, and other school officials who have a legitimate educational interest to know such information.
 We suggest that parents, spouses, or other interested parties ask the student directly for information about his/her academic performance.
 Medical, academic, and disciplinary information cannot be provided without the student’s written permission.
 In the case of an extreme emergency where the student’s health is in serious jeopardy, or if there is a concern that the student poses a threat to themself or to someone else, the university will make contact with the student’s emergency contact.
 As a general guideline, if the student is able to communicate about the situation, it is up to the student to decide whether and how to discuss the issues.

 In order to release information to parents or other third parties, students must give their authorization.
 They can do so by logging in to their home.apu.edu account, clicking on My Information in the lefthand menu, then clicking on FERPA Authorization and following the on-screen instructions to authorize specific individuals to receive information and indicate the kind of information that can be shared.

-Questions related to undergraduate students may be directed to One Stop: Undergraduate Enrollment Services Center at (626) 815-2020 or firstname.lastname@example.org.
+Questions related to undergraduate students may be directed to the Undergraduate Enrollment Services Center at (626) 815-2020 or firstname.lastname@example.org.
 Questions related to graduate and professional students may be directed to the Graduate and Professional Center at (626) 815-4570 or email@example.com.
 More information is available on the U.S. Department of Education’s FERPA website.